 - Intestinal obstruction

-Why Vomiting and Having Diarrhea Occurs in Dogs
+Why Vomiting and Diarrhea Occurs in Dogs

 There are several different reasons why your dog may be having an upset stomach.
 Several of the reasons are less worrisome than others, as they not a sign of an underlying health condition.
-A few reasons, however, can show signs of an underlying health condition, especially if your dog is having the vomiting and diarrhea for more than a day or has other symptoms.
+A few reasons, however, can show signs of an underlying health condition, especially if your dog is having the diarrhea and vomiting for more than a day or has other symptoms.
 If you are unsure of as to why your dog is having an upset stomach, it is always safest to call your veterinarian.

 Reasons as to why this illness can occur include: